DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-02-26-dual-running.md

 {{ appUserNeed({
   description: "As a candidate
-I need to know which apply service(s) my chosen course(s) is available on So that I do not waste time filling out an application that I can’t submit" }) }}
+I need to know which apply service(s) my chosen course(s) is available on So that I do not waste time filling out an application that I cannot submit" }) }}

 {{ appUserNeed({